-- 1. Developing community capacity which builds good community relations, improves understanding between people from different backgrounds and works with existing community assets in order to increase community connectivity and cohesion, wellbeing and tackle inequality.
-Our work on a new cohesion strategy and input from the Intercultural Cities network will assist with this. - 2.
-Developing relationships and collaborative working with community safety partners and local people to make communities safer by preventing and tackling community safety issues (such as crime and anti-social behaviour) at the earliest possible opportunity. - 3.
-Joint work with the voluntary and community sector to stimulate collaborative working, including providing guidance to organisations on accessing funding and business planning. - 4.
-Making sure vulnerable migrants, asylum seekers and refugees can access the support that is available to them from the council and partners including the voluntary and faith sectors, to ensure their settlement and community integration.
-We are also developing guidelines to support people who have no recourse to public funds.
+- Developing community capacity to increase community connectivity and cohesion, wellbeing and tackle inequality.
+Our work on a new cohesion strategy and input from the Intercultural Cities network will assist with this. - Joint work with the voluntary and community sector to stimulate collaborative working, including providing guidance to organisations on accessing funding and business planning. - Making sure vulnerable migrants, asylum seekers and refugees can access support from the council and partners including the voluntary and faith sectors, to ensure their settlement and community integration.
+We are also developing guidelines to support people who have no recourse to public funds. - 4.
+Developing relationships and collaborative working with partners and local people to make communities safer by preventing and tackling community safety issues (such as crime and anti-social behaviour) at the earliest possible opportunity. - Building a broad understanding of what vulnerability to risk means for children, young people, vulnerable adults, families and communities, to develop joined-up advice, support, and intervention, to effectively safeguard children and adults from exploitation and harm.